Industrious

 Industrious is a workplace experience company headquartered in New York City, that provides coworking and creates flexible office spaces for companies and individuals.
-It was founded in 2012 and operates in more than 200 locations and 65 cities in the U.S., Europe, and Asia.
+It was founded in 2012 and operates in more than 200 locations and 65 cities in the U.S., Canada, Europe, and Asia.

 History

-Industrious was founded in 2012 by Jamie Hodari and Justin Stewart, two best friends who grew up next door to each other in Michigan, who complained of the low quality of shared office spaces.

-The founders raised $1 million from 80 investors to open the first location in Chicago in 2013.
-Industrious expanded into New York City in 2015 with a Brooklyn location, later moving its headquarters to Manhattan.'
+Industrious was founded in 2012 by Jamie Hodari and Justin Stewart, childhood friends from Michigan who sought to improve the quality of shared office spaces.
+The company raised $1 million from 80 investors to open its first location in Chicago in 2013.
+It expanded into New York City in 2015 with a Brooklyn site and later relocated its headquarters to Manhattan.'

 In March 2017, the company raised $25 million.
 In August 2019, the company raised $80 million in Series D funding from Brookfield Property Partners, Canada Pension Plan, TF Cornerstone, Granite Properties, and Equinox Group.

-In February 2021, CBRE Group invested $200 million and contributed its 10 coworking locations under the brand Hana to Industrious in exchange for a 35% stake in Industrious.
-In May 2022, CBRE invested an additional $100 million in Industrious.
+In February 2021, CBRE Group invested $200 million in Industrious and contributed its 10 Hana coworking locations in exchange for a 35% stake in the company.
+In May 2022, CBRE invested an additional $100 million.

+In 2022, first Canadian location opened, and as of 2026 Industrious operates two co-working locations in Toronto, Canada.

-On January 14, 2025, CBRE announced an agreement to acquire the remaining 60% stake in Industrious that it did not already own, in a transaction valuing the co-working company at approximately $800 million.
+On January 14, 2025, CBRE announced an agreement to acquire the remaining 60% of Industrious it did not already own, valuing the company at about $800 million.